grgbr/cute/sphinx/user.rst

-Unless command line arguments parsing was modified by the test developper, the produced executable should behave like what is shown for the fictional :doc:`/man/cute-run` program that is documented into the :doc:`man` appendix.
+Unless command line arguments parsing was modified by the test developper, the produced executable should behave like what is shown for the fictional :doc:`/man/cute-run` program that is documented into the man pages appendix.

 .. _sect-user-test_reports: